DataDog/integrations-extras/sigsci/README.md

 - Configure the SigSci agent to send metrics to the Datadog agent:

-  Add the following line to each agent’s agent.config file:
+  Add the following line to each agent's agent.config file:
   ```
   statsd-address=<datadog agent hostname:port>
   ```

-- In Datadog, verify that the “Signal Sciences - Overview” dashboard is created and starting to capture metrics
+- In Datadog, verify that the "Signal Sciences - Overview" dashboard is created and starting to capture metrics

 **Events Integration**